Oregon: Cell phone laws, legislation

 Florida: Cell phone laws, legislation

-Distracted driving news: Saying "distracted driving is an increasing problem in our state," Rep. Allison Tant is pushing fellow lawmakers to approve her hands-free House Bill 1469 of 2024.
-"We've had a number of pedestrian deaths, as well as biking deaths, as well as other distracted driving deaths."
+Distracted driving news: Saying "distracted driving is an increasing problem in our state," Rep. Allison Tant is once again pushing fellow lawmakers to approve her hands-free House bill in 2025.
+"We've had a number of pedestrian deaths, as well as biking deaths, as well as other distracted driving deaths," she has said.
 Florida motorists may no longer hold their cell phones when traveling through school and work zones.
 Fines: $60 plus fees and three points vs. the driver's license.
-As with the texting & driving law, enforcement is primary, meaning offenders are subject to being pulled over and cited for … [Read more...]
+As with the texting & driving law, enforcement is primary, meaning offenders are subject to being pulled … [Read more...]

 Montana: Cell phone laws, legislation

-Distracted driving update: A plan to require local laws restricting cell phone use by drivers advanced in the Senate in 2023 but was tabled by a House committee in early April.
-The measure sought to block any full bans on cell phone operation, but allows for hands-free laws.
-At least 13 Montana cities have adopted laws against electronic distracted driving.
-They include Missoula, Bozeman, Billings, Helena, Whitefish, Butte-Silver Bow, Hamilton, Great Falls, Baker and Columbia Falls.
+Distracted driving update: The Senate gave solid approval to a hands-free bill in early March 2025, sending it on the House.
+The measure from state Sen. Sara Novak would establish fines of up to $250 for handheld cell phone use and texting.
+At least 14 Montana cities have adopted laws against electronic distracted driving.
+They include Missoula, Bozeman, Billings, Helena, Libby, Whitefish, Butte-Silver Bow, Hamilton, Great Falls, Baker and Columbia Falls.
 Countywide bans are in effect in Butte-Silver Bow and Anaconda-Deer Lodge.
-Montana is the only state … [Read more...]
+Montana is the only state without some kind of texting & … [Read more...]